I'm going on a trip to ATHENS in 2025

 When we travel, we always look for accommodation that suits our needs, tastes and pocket.
 One of the main advantages of visiting Athens is that it has a wide variety of accommodations, from the most luxurious hotels, through other more modest or apartments of different styles and capacities, all of them scattered around the different corners of this historic city.

-Do not forget, by the way, that from the 2018 you have to pay tourist tax for sleeping in Greece.
-The fee varies between 0,5 € and 4 € per day depending on the category of the hotel or accommodation you have chosen to sleep.
+Do not forget, by the way, that Since 2018 you have to pay the tourist tax to sleep in Greece, The rate varies per day depending on the category of the hotel or accommodation you have chosen to sleep.
+Below we tell you what are the best areas to find accommodation and the characteristics of each of them.

 Syntagma Square